cheqd/node-docs/architecture/adr-list/adr-010-did-resolver.md

 ### 3. Universal Resolver, cheqd full DID resolver and cheqd Node on a client side

 This final option includes both the Universal Resolver in combination with the full cheqd DID resolver.
-This option may be beneficial for a client which wants the full breadth of resolution options offered by the Universal Resolver, and is highly security conscious, and as such, routes resolution requests through their own infrastrcuture rather than relying on cheqd's hosted web service or the cheqd node.
+This option may be beneficial for a client which wants the full breadth of resolution options offered by the Universal Resolver, and is highly security conscious, and as such, routes resolution requests through their own infrastructure rather than relying on cheqd's hosted web service or the cheqd node.

 The client will need to set up: